See Criteria | Campaign targets | Coming soon | Recent successes | Interchanges

 - St. Clears in Carmarthenshire

-- Haxby, in York (on the York-Malton-Scarborough line, which was consulted by City of York Council in May 2020).
+- Haxby, in York (on the York-Malton-Scarborough line).

 - Deeside, in Flintshire (on the Borderlands line between Bidston and Wrexham) championed by the Welsh Government.